 Rattlesnake plantain can be propagated from seed or by division of clumps.
 Seeds should be sown on the surface in early spring and lightly covered with soil.
 They may take a while to germinate as they require cold stratification before they will sprout.
 If divided, each section should contain at least one growth bud and be planted immediately after division at the same depth it was growing before being divided.

-See also What is Rubber Plant
+See also What is Ruby Necklace Plant

 It’s important to provide consistent moisture while establishing the plants as they don’t tolerate drought conditions very well once established.
 Mulching around the plants can help maintain moisture levels and prevent weeds from taking over the area.
 Keep an eye out for pests such as slugs which may try to feed on young shoots or foliage when conditions become too dry or hot during summertime months.